Home

 viewpoint: Viewpoint

-The esri/Viewpoint, or point of view, to zoom to when going home.
-The initial value is determined a few different ways:
+The Viewpoint to go to when going "home".
+The initial value is determined in a few different ways:

 Default value